heche-psb/wgd/README.md

 -o, --outdir, the output directory, default wgd_focus -t, --tmpdir, the temporary working directory, default None, if None was given, the tmpdir will be assigned random names in current directory and automately removed at the completion of program, else the tmpdir will be kept
--n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in frame stop codon, else a full translation continuing on past any stop codons will be initiated
+-n, --nthreads, the number of threads to use, default 4 --to_stop, flag option, whether to translate through STOP codons, if the flag was set, translation will be terminated at the first in-frame stop codon, else a full translation continuing on past any stop codons will be initiated
---cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
+--cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS will be translated
 --strip_gaps, flag option, whether to drop all gaps in multiple sequence alignment, if the flag was set, all gaps will be dropped
 -a, --aligner, which alignment program to use, default mafft -tree, --tree_method, which gene tree inference program to invoke, default fasttree